 b.
 Cases should only be recommended for remand for a new hearing or Disciplinary Conference if specified procedural errors were so substantial they effectively denied the accused student or the complaint party a fair hearing.

-9. Once all appeals have been exhausted, it shall be the responsibility of the Director of Student Conduct or Chancellor’s designee (Biomedical and Health Sciences, Newark and Camden) to oversee the implementation of imposed sanctions.
+5. Once all appeals have been exhausted, it shall be the responsibility of the Director of Student Conduct (Rutgers University-New Brunswick) or Chancellor’s designee (RBHS, Rutgers University-Camden or Rutgers University-Newark) to oversee the implementation of imposed sanctions.
 Where permitted by state and federal laws, the Director of Student Conduct or Chancellor’s Designee may notify the victim of an act of student misconduct of any sanction imposed.

 A. A student found responsible for violating the Code of Student Conduct or Academic Integrity Policy shall have a disciplinary file created in his or her name.
 University Records Retention Policy requires that disciplinary records be kept for ten years from the date of the letter providing notice of final disciplinary action.
 Disciplinary records may only be reported to third parties in accordance with University regulations and subject to the Family Educational Rights and Privacy Act of 1974.

 B. A student found not responsible for violating the Code of Student Conduct or Academic Integrity Policy shall have any records created in his or her name voided.
 Voided files shall be so marked, shall not be kept with active disciplinary records, and shall not leave any student with a disciplinary record.
 Voided files will be destroyed at the end of six years.